AbuZar-Ansarii/Plant-Disease-predictor/README.md

 *   **Training Process:** Briefly describe the training process, including hyperparameters, epochs, etc.
 *   **Model Saving:** Explain how the trained model and class names were saved (e.g., using `pickle`).

-(If you have a separate notebook or script for training, include instructions on how to run it.)

-## File Structure